FDIM/eslint-plugin-angular-template-whitespace/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-angular-whitespace`:
+Next, install `eslint-plugin-angular-template-whitespace`:

 ```
-$ npm install eslint-plugin-angular-whitespace --save-dev
+$ npm install eslint-plugin-angular-template-whitespace --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-angular-whitespace` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-angular-template-whitespace` globally.

 ## Usage